monishwarank/brix-project-development/Full Stack Dev 2/neighbourhood-community-forum.md

-### **Neighborhood Community Forum**

-#### Project Description
+# Neighborhood Community Forum

+**Project Description**

-A web platform serving as a social hub for neighborhood communities, enabling residents to discuss local issues, share news, and organize events.
+A web platform that serves as a social hub for neighborhood communities, allowing residents to discuss local issues, share news, and organize events.

-#### Requirements
+**Requirements**

-- **Admin Dashboard**: Moderate posts, manage accounts, handle issues.
+- **Admin Dashboard**: Moderate posts, manage user accounts, and handle reported issues.

-- **Resident Dashboard**: Join groups, create posts, comment on discussions.
+- **Resident Dashboard**: Join neighborhood groups, create posts, and comment on discussions.

-- **Event Management**: Create/manage events.
+- **Event Organization**: Feature for creating and managing events.

-- **Voting and Polls**: For community decisions.
+- **Voting and Polling**: For neighborhood decisions.

-- **Notification System**: For posts, events, and announcements.
+- **Notification System**: For new posts, events, and announcements.

-#### Tech Stack
+**Tech Stack**

 - Any frontend language.

 - Firebase for the database.

-#### Checklist
+**Checklist**

 - Separate authentication for Admins and Residents.

-- CRUD operations for posts, comments, events.
+- CRUD operations for posts, comments, and events.

-- Real-time updates for posts and event status.
+- Real-time updates for new posts and event status.

-- Voting features for decisions.

-#### Evaluation

-- Usability and real-time interaction.
+- Polls and voting features.

+**Evaluation**

+- Completion of the project with emphasis on usability.

 - Backend and database integration.

-- Interactive maps and local services integration earn extra points.

-- Creativity add-ons earn extra marks.
+- Extra points for features like interactive maps.

 ---